OceanNetworksCanada/api-matlab-client/onc/tests/README.md

 **TESTING REQUIREMENTS**

-1. MATLAB unit testing framework (usually included by default)
+1. MATLAB unit testing framework (usually included)
-2. Check "globals.m" to make sure default configuration (i.e. API token) is correct
+2. Verify that the default values in "globals.m" (i.e. API token) is complete and correct

 **RUNNING TESTS**

-In MATLAB, open the "tests" folder.
-Now you can use MATLAB's command window to run all tests, a single test suite or a single test case, as in the examples below.
+1. In MATLAB, open the "tests" folder.
+2. Use MATLAB's command window to run all tests, a single test suite or a single test case, as in the examples below:

 *Running all tests:*